 For a while after the diagnosis all I could see was his cerebral palsy.
 With time, it’s like I got Jack back.
 I almost stopped seeing the disability and starting seeing the person that we love and are raising.

 – Parent of a teenage child with cerebral palsy

 - how old they are

 - how parents and others talk about their sibling with additional needs

 Grandparents, family members and friends

 Extended family and friends will also be affected by the diagnosis, and can experience the same range of feelings as you.
-Read our tips on how to deal with other people’s reactions to your child’s disability.
+Read our tips on how to deal with other people’s reactions to your child’s additional needs to your child’s disability.

 In this short video, child disability experts talk about what to do if you’re concerned about your child’s development.
 Parents of children with disability talk about getting a diagnosis, following their instinct and getting second opinions.
 Parents also talk about how they felt when they heard their child’s diagnosis of disability.
 They say it’s OK to grieve.